Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Locations Metafields

-These Shopify metafields apply to your own retail or fulfillment locations (not B2B locations).
+Separate from B2B locations, these metafields apply to your own retail or fulfillment sites.

-For example, a Parking Availability metafield can help customers know whether on-site parking is available at each store—super useful for retail stores, curbside pickup, or showroom visits.
+A Parking Availability metafield, for example, informs customers whether on-site parking is available — valuable for in-store shopping, curbside pickups, or showroom visits.

 Markets Metafields